 5. Evening before bed

-Optimal Cortisol Ranges for Performance
+What Are Optimal Cortisol Ranges for Athletes?

 While “optimal” ranges vary depending on lab method and unit of measurement, general healthy athlete patterns include: